Reward Fine-Tuning Two-Step Diffusion Models via Learning Differentiable Latent-Space Surrogate Reward: Introduction

 To address these limitations, we propose to learn a surrogate reward model in the latent space (of SDXL \cite{podell2023sdxl}) that converts an arbitrary reward signal into a differentiable one.
 Reward fine-tuning with this learned surrogate avoids policy gradient estimation as it directly and efficiently provides reward gradient guidance.
-Specifically, we propose to use a pre-trained latent diffusion model as the backbone of the surrogate model.
-By leveraging pre-trained latent-space generative models, our model shows superior memory \& speed efficiency and better generalizability compared to the alternatives based on popular VLMs (CLIP \cite{radford2021learning} and BLIP \cite{li2022blip}).
-Our overall pipeline consists of two stages: the pre-training stage for learning the surrogate reward and the reward optimization stage.
-In the latter stage, we propose to optimize the surrogate reward specifically for one and two-step image generation, further with online adaptation of the surrogate reward.
+Specifically, we propose to use a pre-trained latent diffusion model as the backbone of the surrogate model, which shows superior memory \& speed efficiency and better generalizability compared to the alternatives based on VLMs (CLIP \cite{radford2021learning} and BLIP \cite{li2022blip}).
+Additionally, our method achieves efficient exploration for 2-step image DMs with off-policy samples.
+The overall pipeline consists of two stages: the pre-training stage for learning the surrogate reward and the reward optimization stage that alternates between improving the DMs and online adapting the surrogate.
 We call our method \textbf{LaSRO}, i.e., \textbf{La}tent-space \textbf{S}urrogate \textbf{R}eward \textbf{O}ptimization.
-LaSRO effectively fine-tunes two-step DMs across different reward objectives (including non-differentiable ones) and outperforms popular RL methods (including those based on PPO and DPO).
+LaSRO effectively fine-tunes two-step DMs across different reward objectives (including non-differentiable ones) and outperforms popular RL methods (DDPO \cite{black2023training}, Diffusion-DPO \cite{wallace2024diffusion}, etc.).
 We further show a connection of LaSRO to value-based RL \cite{watkins1992q} to provide theoretical insights behind our approach.
-In summary, our contributions are: \begin{itemize} \item We analyze the key challenges in applying RL to improve $\le2$-step image diffusion models. \item We propose a framework, named LaSRO, that uses latent-space surrogate rewards to optimize arbitrary reward signals (including non-differentiable ones). \item We establish LaSRO's connection to value-based RL, demonstrate its advantages over popular policy-based RL methods, and validate its design with ablation studies. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item We analyze the key challenges in applying RL to improve $\le2$-step image diffusion models. \item We propose a framework, named LaSRO, that uses latent-space surrogate rewards to optimize arbitrary reward signals with efficient off-policy exploration. \item We establish LaSRO's connection to value-based RL, demonstrate its advantages over popular policy-based RL methods, and validate its design with ablation studies. \end{itemize}